The 20 Best Drug Induced Dyskinesia Doctors Near Me in Vermont, US

 Offers Telehealth

-James Boyd is a Neurologist in Burlington, Vermont.
+James Boyd is a Neurologist practicing medicine in Burlington, Vermont.
 Dr. Boyd is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Parkinson's Disease, Drug Induced Dyskinesia, Movement Disorders, and Tourette Syndrome.
+He is also highly rated in 44 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Drug Induced Dyskinesia, Movement Disorders, and Tourette Syndrome.

 Experienced in Drug Induced Dyskinesia